 - 1. We support changing the definition of "hot goods" to exclude perishable farm commodities.
 (2015) - 2.
 We encourage United States Department of Agriculture (USDA) Inspections to allow horses to be used for human consumption or other beneficial uses.
 (2018) - 3.
-We support the development of a state meat and poultry inspection program that allows increased options for both consumers and producers.
-(2021) - 4.
-We support the use of irradiation as a method of controlling E. coli, Salmonella, and other food-borne pathogens. - 5.
+We support the development of a state operated meat and poultry inspection program by adopting an MPI (Meat and poultry inspection) program and stamp.
+(2023) - 4.
 We believe that only products derived from animals may be labelled as meat or meat products.
-(2020) - 6.
+(2020) - 5.
 We oppose importing foreign products that do not meet U.S. standards.
 We support the labeling of all foreign products and their additives imported into the U.S. We recommend all imported food products be labeled as such.
 We encourage strict inspections by U.S. inspectors to ensure foreign food products meet U.S. standards.
 (2021)